 For example, a shutter speed of 1/125 means the shutter will stay open for one one-hundred-twenty-fifth of a second.

 You’ll sometimes see shutter speed written as a whole number, like SS 125, but this can be confusing, so it’s best to write and think of it in fraction form.

 The smaller the fraction, the faster the shutter speed.

 For example, SS 1/800 (one 800th of a second) is faster than SS 1/50 (one 50th of a second).

-set your shutter speed higher than the focal length of your lens.
-For example, if you have a long telephoto lens, such as a 200 mm, your minimum shutter speed would need to be 1/200.
+Set your shutter speed higher than the focal length of your lens.
+For example, if you have a long 200 mm telephoto lens, your minimum shutter speed should be 1/200.

 Shutter Speed Examples

 These photos illustrate how shutter speed can help you achieve a sharp photo.

 This photo was taken at a fast shutter speed of 1/8000.
 That’s one eight-thousandth of a second.
 Notice how sharp and in focus the flower looks, even though the wind was blowing.

 The photo below was taken at a slow shutter speed of 1/60 (that’s one 60th of a second).